 Refer to our comprehensive list of Nevada DUI Schools for the names, websites, locations, costs, and other information about driving safety programs in Clark County and throughout the state, including Henderson, North Las Vegas, Carson City, Elko, and Reno.
 Three of the more popular online programs are:

-Defendants need to make sure ahead of time that their particular court accepts the class they wish to do.
-Most courts give defendants referrals to schools that they recognize.
+Make sure ahead of time that your particular court accepts the class you wish to do.
+Most courts give referrals to schools that they recognize.

 10. What are the other drunk driving penalties?